taroooyan/bg-wiki/Nano-Operation-Manual.md

 - Red LED on GPS unit blinks every 1 second in case the GPS is not locked.
 After that blinks every 10 seconds once locked.

-- The date/time stamp on the display is in UTC (formerly called GMT) and not in local time.
+- The __date/time stamp__ on the display is in UTC (formerly called GMT) and not in local time.
 The time stamp is refreshed when a log data is written to the card.
 The time stamp is used to create the LOG file name.
 The UTC log filename may be +/- one day off from the local date of the measurement given time zones and IDL (International Date Line).
 The local time zone offset appears with the parameters in the top header line of the log file.

-**09. How to measure in surface mode** (using the Nano taken outside of its case for α- and more β-detection)
+####6.
+How to measure in surface mode
+(using the Nano taken outside of its case for α- and more β-detection)

 - removal from its case (with or without the rubber liner)